Turing Completeness and Sid Meier's Civilization

 Analogous to the Civ:BE UTM, our state will be given by a resource accumulation.
 In this case we assume the player can build an improvement called a monastery, which is nicely behaved and yields a (sort of) constant amount of faith every turn.
 We assume the player has already built them, so we can swap citizens as needed in order to encode the state.

 All in all, this is a very large and complex UTM.
 Due to the tape expansion scheme, this UTM runs linearly more slowly than a regular UTM.
-It's also very brittle and hard to realize in-game.
+It's also very brittle and hard to realise in-game.
 But it can be done!
 We could always use cities and forests (chop and plant) to encode states.
 We could also build a two-player UTM where one player pillages roads and the other repairs them.
-So, while this construction is straightforward, it's not the only one, or the simplest one.
+So, while this construction is straightforward, it's not the only or the simplest.

 You probably noticed by now that these aren't the only UTMs that are buildable within Civ!
 Can you find others?